|Posted by Mustafa A. Katie on March 30, 2011 at 3:10 AM||comments ()|

-This site content information & data for old Intel products & we will try our best to cover it all .Any one has any extra info. welcome to add it our web site.
+This site content information & data for old Intel's products & we will try our best to cover it all.

 Starting a company wasn't always easy.